MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehousing-mobile-device-app-license-plate-receiving.md

 - *License plate receiving and put away*

 > [!NOTE]
+>
 > - You must define at least one location for a work policy in the **Inventory locations** section.
 You can't specify the same location for multiple work policies.
-> - The **Print label** option for Warehousing mobile device menu items won't print a license plate label without work creation.
-You can though print a license plate label as part of the [deferred receiving process](#use-of-deferred-receiving).
+> - The **Print label** option for mobile device menu items won't print a license plate label without work creation.
+However, you can print a license plate label as part of the [deferred receiving process](#deferred-receiving).

 To make this functionality available on your system, you must turn on the *License plate receiving enhancements* feature in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
 As of Supply Chain Management version 10.0.32, this feature is turned on by default.
 As of Supply Chain Management version 10.0.36, this feature is mandatory and can't be turned off.